amengol/Fanshawe_Game_Jam/README.md

 - Debug drawing is being called from own Bullet's DebugDrawWorld()
 - Scene with various objects as convex hulls
 - Various objects reacts to the character
-- Character implemented as a regular Bullet capsule
+- Characters implemented as a regular Bullet capsule

 **Animation**
 	Various character animations such as walk, run, jump, attacks etc.